zareismail/nova-wizard/README.md

 ## Storing

-By default; each step, except the last, will store in the session. if you want to store data into the database after a specific step you should call the `Checkpoint` method on that step. now, checkpoint step and all steps after it will be store in the `DB`.
+By default; each step, except the last, will store in the session. if you need to store data into the database after a specific step you should call the `Checkpoint` method on that step. now, checkpoint step and all steps after it will be store in the `DB`.

 ## Ignore Wizard On Update